-Changes to an existing NOMCR that modify only Inter-Control Center Communication Protocol (ICCP) data object names may be submitted outside the normal timeline for NOMCRS.
+Changes to Inter-Control Center Communication Protocol (ICCP) data object names may be submitted outside the normal timeline for NOMCRS.
 This includes SRs submitted into Siebel by QSEs to add or modify ICCP data names.
-NOMCR modifications containing modifications to the ICCP data object names can be made up to the 15th day of the month prior to the month in which the equipment associated with the ICCP name is energized in the field without incurring Interim Update status for the ICCP update.
-Modification of ICCP data object names may include their deletion from the model.
+NOMCR modifications to the ICCP data object names can be made, provided the modifications occur in a separate NOMCR, up to the 15th day of the month prior to the month in which the equipment associated with the ICCP name is energized without incurring Interim Update status for the ICCP update.
+Modification of ICCP data object names may include their deletion from the model or the addition of entirely new object names.